MrDoe/ClickSphere_API/ReadMe.md

 ## Usage

-To use the ClickViews_API application, follow these steps:
+To use the ClickSphere_API application, follow these steps:

 1. Make sure the application is running.
-2. Send HTTP requests to the appropriate endpoints to interact with ClickViews (see the Tests folder for examples).
+2. Send HTTP requests to the appropriate endpoints to interact with ClickSphere (see the Tests folder for examples).

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to the ClickViews API project, please follow these guidelines:
+If you would like to contribute to the ClickSphere API project, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-feature`